devsyedmohsin/portfolio-template/README.md

 ### Editing the Template

 After you got the template please open it in the code editor of your choice.
-You will find file named `index.html` open it and follow the guidance inscribed within the comments.
+You will find a file named `index.html` open it and follow the guidance inscribed within the comments to customize the template.

-**Note:** While editing the template make sure you have updated all href, img src and alt attributes of links and images.

 **For example:**